 Geneviève Gilbert is an artist, activist and founder of Pink Cross Australia.
 Born in Québec, Canada, she has a Bachelor of Visual Arts, a Masters of Communication (Interactive Media) and a Graduate Diploma in Multimedia.
 While undertaking her Masters, Geneviève entered prostitution to pay off her student debts.
 It was this experience – and the violence and trauma she suffered throughout it – that led her to create Pink Cross Foundation Australia.
 Read her story here.

-Guided by principles of Christianity and radical feminism, Pink Cross informs people affected by commercial sexual exploitation, providing service referrals and non-judgmental, compassionate care.
+Guided by Christian egalitarian principles and feminist theory framework, Pink Cross connects with, supports and informs people affected by commercial sexual exploitation, providing service referrals and non-judgmental, compassionate care.
 Geneviève believes that both parties in the prostitution cycle must be educated on its harm, in order to abolish the system.
 Thus, the organisation also supports and informs people who view pornography or purchase sexual access to a person’s body on the disadvantage, violence and exploitation behind the glamour.

 Trained in psychotherapy and in a number of therapeutic approaches, Georgie has 25 years experience in counselling practice.
 Georgie is the founder and Director of Hope Counselling and Psychotherapy.
 She is a registered Christian and Family therapist, a Certified Adult attachment Analyst, and an Accredited practitionner in the Richards Process treatment for trauma and loss.
 To add to her credentials, she also is a certified Coach, trainer and Master practitionner of Modern Hypnosis and neurolinguistic programming.
 In her spare time she enjoys spending time with her four adult children, their active grand-children and her own beloved dogs.